rythrojaofficial/axis45/current-offerings/guided-tricking.md

 **Start Time**: Tuesdays 6:30PM-8:00PM

+*Don't forget to read our [FAQ](./faq.html) regarding, parking, finding us, payment, waivers, and more.*

 Bust through plataeus by focusing on the basics.

 Monthly warm-up followed by intermediate Technical Sequences and intermediate Flipping/Twisting Drills.